A Hybrid Graph Neural Network for Enhanced EEG-Based Depression Detection: Abstract

 \section{Abstract}

-Graph neural networks (GNNs) are becoming increasingly popular for EEG-based depression detection.
-However, previous GNN-based methods fail to sufficiently consider the characteristics of depression, thus limiting their performance.
-Firstly, studies in neuroscience indicate that depression patients exhibit both common and individualized brain abnormal patterns.
-Previous GNN-based approaches typically focus either on fixed graph connections to capture common abnormal brain patterns or on adaptive connections to capture individualized patterns, which is inadequate for depression detection.
-Secondly, brain network exhibits a hierarchical structure, which includes the arrangement from channel-level graph to region-level graph.
-This hierarchical structure varies among individuals and contains significant information relevant to detecting depression.
-Nonetheless, previous GNN-based methods overlook these individualized hierarchical information.
-To address these issues, we propose a Hybrid GNN (HGNN) that merges a Common Graph Neural Network (CGNN) branch utilizing fixed connection and an Individualized Graph Neural Network (IGNN) branch employing adaptive connections.
-The two branches capture common and individualized depression patterns respectively, complementing each other.
-Furthermore, we enhance the IGNN branch with a Graph Pooling and Unpooling Module (GPUM) to extract individualized hierarchical information.
-Extensive experiments on two public datasets show that our model achieves state-of-the-art performance.
-The code and models are available at \href{https://github.com/wyy0925/HGNN_DeprDetect}{https://github.com/wyy0925/HGNN\_DeprDetect}.
+Graph neural networks (GNNs) are gaining increasing popularity for EEG-based depression detection.
+However, previous GNN-based methods inadequately consider the characteristics of depression, which limit their performance.
+First, neuroscience studies indicate that patients with depression exhibit both common and individualized brain abnormalities.
+Previous GNN-based approaches typically focus either on common graph connections to capture common brain abnormalities or on individualized connections to capture individualized patterns, which is insufficient for depression detection.
+Second, brain network exhibits a hierarchical structure, ranging from channel-level graphs to region-level graphs.
+This hierarchical structure varies across individuals and contains significant information relevant to detecting depression.
+However, previous GNN-based methods overlook this individualized hierarchical information.
+To address these issues, we propose a Hybrid GNN (HybGNN) that combines a Common Graph Neural Network (CGNN) branch using common connections and an Individualized Graph Neural Network (IGNN) branch employing individualized connections.
+The two branches capture common and individualized depression patterns, respectively, complementing each other.
+Furthermore, we enhance the HybGNN with a Cross-Branch Hierarchical Information Extractor (CB-HIE) to extract more task-relevant individualized hierarchical information.
+Extensive experiments on the MODMA and HUSM datasets demonstrate that the proposed HybGNN achieves state-of-the-art performance.